knative/docs/docs/eventing/samples/kafka/channel/README.md

 !!! note
     It is important to use the same keys; `user`, `password` and `saslType`.

-For the distributed channel type, do not place the certificate into the secret;
-instead place the root certificate data (if using a custom CA cert) directly into your `config-kafka` ConfigMap and set SASL.Enable to `true`.
+1. For the distributed channel type, do not place the certificate into the secret; instead place the root certificate data (if using a custom CA cert) directly into your `config-kafka` ConfigMap and set the SASL.Enable field to `true`.
 For example:
 ```
 $ kubectl create secret --namespace <namespace> generic <kafka-auth-secret> \
     --from-literal=password="SecretPassword" \